’90s No. 1s Revisited: “Opposites Attract”

 Have a listen:

 This song’s playful ping-pong lyrical design was highly effective and a lot of fun, as the verses consisted of Abdul and The Wild Pair comparing and contrasting their preferences and behaviors, to the mutual conclusion that their differences made their union all the more effective.
-It’s not an original theme for a song — in fact it was echoed two years later in Amy Grant’s No. 8 hit “Good For Me,” for example.
-The joy of the song, combined with Paula’s ear-to-ear smile in the video and the child-friendly animation, add up to something that’s nearly impossible to dislike, although some cynics may find it a bit over-the-top.
+The joy of the song, combined with Paula’s ear-to-ear smile in the video and the child-friendly animation, add up to something that’s nearly impossible to dislike, although cynics may find cheesy and juvenile.

-Abdul’s career was red hot by this point, and she was considered a contemporary of megastars like Janet Jackson, Madonna and Whitney Houston.
+Abdul’s career was red hot by this point, and she was ascending into the stratosphere of megastars like Janet Jackson, Madonna and Whitney Houston.
 What her voice lacked in power and acrobatic ability it made up for in sweetness of tone, and her talents as a choreographer helped her videos become staples on MTV and VH1.
 More than any of that, she benefited greatly from superior pop songwriting (of others, mostly).
-That she managed to fall so quickly off the A List remains one of the most puzzling turns of events in pop music history.
-We expect she will be remembered kindly by music historians of the future.
+That she managed to fall so quickly off the A List remains one of the most puzzling turns of events in Pop music history.

 Does it hold up?
 To some extent, yes.
 The Wild Pair’s rap intro and bridge date this song, but outside of that, it remains accessible.
 This song, like most if not all of her hits, is a pleasure to hear to this day.

 Dopeness: 4 out of 5 Birkenstocks